pulumi/docs/content/docs/guides/continuous-delivery/octopus-deploy.md

 ## Deployment Process

-In order to create an [Octopus deployment process](https://octopus.com/docs/deployment-process), project variables need to be configured for each of the environments which
+In order to create an [Octopus deployment process](https://octopus.com/docs/deployment-process), project variables need to be configured for each of the environments which maps to a Pulumi stack.
+Each Pulumi stack could use environment-specific configuration.
+For example, each stack (or environment) could be deployed using different cloud credentials.
+So at a minimum you would need to configure those credentials needed for deploying a Pulumi stack.

 ### Configure Project Variables
 You can configure your AWS Account and Azure Subscription credentials as project variables using the built-in `AWS Account` and `Azure Subscription` variable types.
 Before you can do that, though, you will need to add them to the **Accounts** section under **Infrastructure** in your Octopus instance.